 So what does this query really do?

 To make it simpler to write and read, I used CTE’s (Common Table Expressions) to create this query.
-If you not familiar with CTE’s, think of them as views for now.
-Note: you can read more about CTE’s in my article Introduction to Common Table Expressions.
+If you are not familiar with CTE’s, think of them as views for now.
+Note: you can read more about CTEs in my article Introduction to Common Table Expressions.

 We create two CTE’s of distinct JobTitle and Gender values from the Employee table.
 By cross joining these tables we can display all possible combinations of Job Titles and Gender.

-Here is the query we can use to create the distinct combinations:
+Here is the query we can use to create distinct combinations:

 WITH cteJobTitle (JobTitle) AS (SELECT DISTINCT JobTitle FROM HumanResources.Employee), cteGender (Gender) AS (SELECT DISTINCT Gender FROM HumanResources.Employee) SELECT J.JobTitle, G.Gender FROM cteJobTitle AS J CROSS JOIN cteGender AS G ORDER BY J.JobTitle

-Now all we need to do is take the results and combine them with the summarized data we obtain by grouping the data.
+Now, all we need to do is take the results and combine them with the summarized data we obtain by grouping the data.
 Again a CTE is used to collect the summarized data.
-A OUTER JOIN is then used to combine this with all combinations of JobTitle and Gender.
+An OUTER JOIN is then used to combine this with all combinations of JobTitle and Gender.